2 accredited programs. Compare programs, get details, and request info.

 Advanced life support skills, including CPR, AED use, and management of respiratory arrest, arrhythmias, acute coronary syndromes and stroke.
 In Wisconsin, aspiring Advanced Cardiovascular Life Supports can choose from 2 accredited training programs designed to prepare students for certification and career success in emergency medical services.

 Career Opportunities: Upon certification, Advanced Cardiovascular Life Supports in Wisconsin can work for ambulance services, fire departments, hospitals, urgent care facilities, and industrial settings.
-The healthcare industry continues to grow, creating strong demand for qualified first responders.
-Many Advanced Cardiovascular Life Supports use this certification as a stepping stone to advanced roles like Paramedic or other healthcare careers.

 This ACLS course, conducted per American Heart Association guidelines, focuses on managing respiratory emergencies, cardiac arrest, and strokes.
 It expands the participant's skills in handling cardiovascular mimickers during life-threatening situations.
 A prerequisite is a valid BLS certification, and cardiac rhythm recognition skills are recommended.